 - Deposition Testimony.
 An experienced attorney would likely have off-site interviews under oath, called depositions, conducted before trial.
 This evidence allows the court to hear the first-hand accounts of the parties as well as their stories being reviewed - and often dissected - by opposing counsel.

-An experienced attorney will use all these tools and more at his or her disposal to make sure to keep their client's liability to a minimum because every percentage point counts for the client.Georgia Attorneys, Slappey & Sadd, LLC for Personal Injury Cases
+An experienced attorney will use all these tools and more at his or her disposal to make sure to keep their client's liability to a minimum because every percentage point counts for the client.Atlanta Attorneys, Slappey & Sadd, LLC for Personal Injury Cases

 Because Georgia uses modified comparative negligence, it is important to get help from an attorney who has the resources to contest allegations of liability on your part.
 It may not only mean more compensation but in some cases, any award at all.
 For help with your personal injury case in Fulton County, Cobb County, and the rest of Georgia, call Slappey & Sadd, LLC.
-The personal injury lawyers at Slappey & Sadd, LLC have the experience that you need.
+The Atlanta lawyers at Slappey & Sadd, LLC have the experience that you need.
 We have the resources and skill to get you the award that you deserve under the law.
 Call (404) 255-6677 or contact us online today for your free consultation and let our experience and guidance take it from there.